bradeneliason/PumasDocs.jl/docs/src/analysis/vpc.md

     - `ensemblealg`: This is passed to the `simobs` call while the `reps` simulations.
 For more description check the docs for `simobs`.
     - `bandwidth`: The kernel bandwidth in the quantile regression.
 If you are seeing `NaN`s or an error, increasing the bandwidth should help in most cases.
 With higher values of the `bandwidth` you will get more smoothened plots of the quantiles so it's a good idea to check with your data the right `bandwidth`.
     - `numstrats`: The number of strata to divide into based on the unique values of the covariate, takes an array with the number of strata for the corresponding covariate passed in `stratify_by`.
 It takes a default of `4` for each of the covariates.
-    - `idv`: The independent variable used for the VPC, deffaults to `:time`.
+    - `idv`: The independent variable used for the VPC, defaults to `:time`.
     - `sim_idvs`: The independent variable's values used in the simulation (currently limited to values in case of `:time` as the
     `idv` and gets passed in as the `obstimes` kwarg to `simobs`).